 Of the 14,000 babies in the U.S. born with ROP each year, 400 to 600 will become legally blind.

-Only a doctor can tell if your baby has ROP.
+Only an ophthalmologist can tell if your baby has ROP.
 All infants who are at risk for it should be screened shortly after birth and again once they go home from the hospital.
 Sometimes, ROP isn't spotted until a baby is 4 to 6 weeks old.

 A baby's eyes begin to develop around the 16th week of pregnancy.
 If she's born very early, this process is cut short.
 The blood vessels in her eyes don't have enough time to develop as they should.